ageorge95/pitchFORK-chia-forks-ports-check/README.md

 # High level overview
 The tool will parse the configured yaml config files and then scan the data for possible port conflicts.

+Afterwards, if conflicts are found, the user will be prompted to allow the auto-fix feature to run.

 # Feedback/ Contribution
 - Please post any issues you encountered or any feature requests in the issues tab.
 - Also, feel free to contribute to the tool's development with a PR.